opral/monorepo/inlang/source-code/paraglide/paraglide-next/README.md

 ## (Legacy) Setup With the Pages Router

 The Pages router already comes with [i18n support out of the box](https://nextjs.org/docs/advanced-features/i18n-routing).
 Thus, Paraglide doesn't need to provide routing.
-All the Adapter does in the Pages router is react to the language change & run the compiler.
+All Paraglide-Next does in the Pages router is react to the language change & run the compiler.

 In `next.config.js`, add the `paraglide` plugin.
 ```js